astronomer/docs/astro/first-dag-github-actions.md

 :::

-Astro is the industry's leading managed service for Apache Airflow.
+Astro is the industry's leading managed service for [Apache Airflow®](https://airflow.apache.org/).
 To quickly learn how Astro works, follow the steps in this quickstart to create an Airflow environment and run your first DAG with GitHub Actions.

 Specifically, you will: